-Graduation exercises are held annually in the spring semester, to honor students who have satisfactorily completed a degree or diploma program of study.
+Graduation exercises are held annually in May, to honor students who have satisfactorily completed a degree or diploma program of study.
 The Director of Enrollment Services/Registrar performs a graduation audit to ensure that candidates have met all requirements for the degree or diploma being conferred.